qulle/oltb/README_INTERNAL.md

 The project's Theme colors and the full color palette are described below.

 ### Theme colors
-The toolbar is awailable in both `light` and `dark` mode.
+The toolbar is available in both `light` and `dark` mode.
 I have decided to go for a small set of colors in both themes.
 This enables for a solid look-and-feel and association between colors and functionality.
 The `mid` color is to consider as the default normal color.
 For some situations the `light` and `dark` color is used in the normal state.
 <table>
     <tr>
         <th>Blue</th>